Emerald Tablet: Esotericism and academia

 The co-founder of the Theosophical Society, Helena Blavatsky produced exegetical interpretations of the Tablet.
 She also popularized a paraphrase of the second verse of the vulgate: "as above, so below".
 This use—along with that in the Kybalion (Note: Which is often speculated to be the work of William W. Atkinson, a New Thought pioneer.)—propelled it to become an oft-cited motto.
 Later in the twentieth century, it would rise to particular prominence in New Age circles.
 This led to its adoption as a title for various works of art.

 A figure also influenced by Blavatsky was the Dutch founder of the Lectorium Rosicrucianum, Jan van Rijckenborgh.
 He used the Tablet to derive the crux of his own worldview and ascribed much antiquity to it.
-The world's most extensive collection of Hermetica is found in the Bibliotheca Philosophica Hermetica, (Note: It is also notable for the scholars it has attracted to its editorial board such as Frans A. Janssen and Carlos Gilly.) which was founded by a memer of the Lectorium, Joost Ritman.
-Perennialists as a whole have kept their distance from Hermeticism and its receptions in Western esotericism more generally.
-However, one of the best-known modern commentaries on the Tablet was produced by the traditionalist, Titus Burckhardt.
+The world's most extensive collection of Hermetica is found in the Bibliotheca Philosophica Hermetica, (Note: It is also notable for the scholars it has attracted to its editorial board such as Frans A. Janssen and Carlos Gilly.) which was founded by a member of the Lectorium, Joost Ritman.
+Perennialists as a whole have largely kept their distance from Hermeticism and its receptions in Western esotericism.
+Two exceptions are the traditionalist Titus Burckhardt, who produced one of the best-known modern commentaries on the Tablet, and fellow traditionalist and founder of the UR Group, Julius Evola, who made the Tablet central to his 1931 The Hermetic Tradition.

 A prominent academic reception of the Tablet occurred in Carl Jung's psychology of alchemy.
-He saw it as the paramount text of alchemy.
+He saw it as the paramount text of alchemy and described Evola's The Hermetic Tradition as "a magisterial portrayal of hermetic philosophy".
+(Note: Evola, however, opposed Jung's interpretations.)
 Jung had read Ruska 1926 and was familiar with the Arabic text of the Book of the Secret of Creation and the debates surrounding the text's age and original language.
 He focused his textual analysis mainly, however, on the Latin vulgate text.
 (Note: Exhibiting a particular textual preference for the 1541 Nuremberg edition.)
 The Tablets alchemical operations—most notably the "operation of the sun"—became, for Jung, powerful metaphors: the sun's "art" of creating gold is none other than consciousness splitting from a "primeval" archetypal source, working through the "prima materia" of the psyche, and reuniting to generate a transformed, individuated self.